kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

   image: "Grapes7.jpeg"
 author_profile: true
 ---

+My work on the political economy of cooperation explains how diverse stakeholders can start working together to achieve mutually beneficial goals in low-trust, institutionally weak environments.
+I have addressed this question in the context of my PhD thesis, my ESRC postdoctoral fellowship at the LSE's European Institute, and my Hellenic Bank Association postdoctoral fellowship at the LSE's Hellenic Observatory.

 ## About

 Is it possible to get economic actors to work together in order to achieve mutually beneficial outcomes in unfavourable settings?